ProtonMail/proton-bridge/BUILDS.md

 make build-nogui
 ```

+* To launch Bridge without GUI, you can invoke the `bridge` executable with one the following command-line switches:
-* Bridge without GUI will start by default without any interface (i.e., there is no way to add or remove client, get bridge password, etc)
+  * `--noninteractive` or `-n` to start Bridge without any interface (i.e., there is no way to add or remove client, get bridge password, etc.)
-* Bridge always has the option (whether built with Qt or without) to use a CLI interface by starting it with the argument `-c`
+  * `--cli` or `-c` to start Bridge with an interactive terminal interface.
-* NOTE: You still need to setup supported keychain on your system
+* NOTE: You still need to set up a supported keychain on your system.

 ## Launchers
 Launchers are only included in official distributions and provide the public